Connecting degree and polarity: An artificial language learning study: Dataset and measures

-We applied additional filtering to this set, since the 400k sentences varied in terms of naturalness, coherence and adherence to lexical selectional restrictions.
+This 400k set varied in terms of naturalness, coherence and adherence to lexical selectional restrictions.
 To control for this, we ran the sentences through {\tt GPT-2}\footnote{\url{https://huggingface.co/gpt2}} and kept the bottom 10k according to the assigned sentence perplexity.

 The construction steps above aim to output `natural' examples, based on insights from different sources (GPT-2, BERT, corpus-based statistics).
-Manual inspection of the resulting 10k dataset revealed occasional sentences that still sound intuitively `weird'.
+Manual inspection of the resulting 10k dataset revealed some sentences that still sound intuitively `weird'.
 We do not see this as a problem though, since the majority of sentences are natural enough.
-Additionally, we will not rely on `naturalness' of each individual example, but rather the change in `naturalness' that a diagnostic manipulation will bring in, as discussed below.

 The large quantity of examples in our dataset is crucial to make our experiments comparable to psycholinguistic experiments.
-In the latter, one sentence gives rise to multiple observations due to judgements of multiple human participants.
-In our setting, we only have one agent (BERT), so we compensate by increasing the number of sentences.
+In the latter, one sentence gives rise to a multiple of observations about (roughly) one linguistic system, due to judgements to multiple participants with similar enough intuitions.
+In our setting, we have only one agent (BERT), so we compensate by increasing the number of sentences.